The College of Liberal Arts & Sciences has minimum standards of progress and performance that must be observed as students work toward a degree.

 - More than 24 hours of aviation courses (courses accepted for credit as free electives must be from the Pilot Training Curriculum)

-- More than six hours of ROTC courses (courses must be from the approved list)
+- Until FA23: More than 6 hours of ROTC courses (courses must be from the approved list)

 - More than 12 hours of calculus and analytic geometry